 Where to stay

 There are hundreds of resorts and hotels in Bali, and many of them are very basic and amazingly cheap.
 Those places tend not to be available online, but you will find good places and good values in the country no matter how you book.
-There aren't many actual hostels in Bali, but many places are listed there anyway, particularly on the budget end.
+There aren’t many actual hostels in Bali, but many places are listed there anyway, particularly on the budget end.
+Often the best deals are had by looking locally once you’re on the ground.
+Book the first night of your arrival and then play it by ear after that.